-The best coconut charcoal shells are from North Sulawesi, area of Manado.
-Actually, most of Sulawesi island produce white color, low ash charcoals.
+The best coconut charcoal shells are from North Sulawesi, the area of Manado.
+Actually, most of Sulawesi island produces white color, low ash charcoals.

-Good quality of shell can be found in Sumatra.
+Good quality shells can be found in Sumatra.
 But it heavily depends on the region.
 Usually, Lampung or Jambi produce very thick dark ash.

-The ash content and color depends on the soil property.
+The ash content and color depend on the soil’s properties.
 It can vary from one place to another.
-Besides its quality of shell depend on the season it harvested.
-It is the wet season, the charcoal shells will be a darker color and higher ash.
-On dry season (May – September) it is better quality ash.
+Besides the quality of the shell depends on the season it is harvested.
+It is the wet season, and the charcoal shells will be a darker color and have higher ash.
+In the dry season (May – September) it is better quality ash.

 The second most important thing that influences the quality of charcoal shells is the burning method.
 There are two main types of burning (pyrolysis) charcoal: (a) burning in steel drums and, (b) burning in earth pits.